sjouk/Sjoukje-Personal-Website/README.md

 # Sjoukje's Personal Website

 Hey reader, welcome to my website!
-You can find out more about me, get in touch via Calendly or browse my blogs.
-I usually write advice blogs for new developers, talk about various communities or share reviews I've written about books.
+You can find out more about me or get in touch via Calendly.
+I am not a writer so don't expect many long musings, but can talk endlessly about developer education, my path into web3 so far, and my favourite museums and films.

 ## Live

-Check out my live site [here](http://www.sjoukje.netlify.com)!
+Check out my live site [here](http://www.sjoukje.netlify.app)!

 ## The Stack